sensu/sensu-docs/content/sensu-go/5.16/guides/monitor-server-resources.md

 ---
 title: "Monitor server resources with checks"
 linkTitle: "Monitor Server Resources"
-description: "Here’s how to monitor server resources with checks.
-You’ll learn about Sensu checks, why you should use checks, and how to use them to monitor a service.
-Read the guide to learn more."
+description: "Sensu lets you monitor server resources with checks.
+Read this guide to learn about Sensu checks and how to use checks to monitor a service."
 weight: 10
 version: "5.16"
 product: "Sensu Go"